refuse to sign

 How to Improve Equity in the Workplace in 2023

 With the end of the year upon us, now is the perfect time to reflect on the effectiveness of your 2022 human resources equity initiatives and plan for an even more productive 2023.
 Before you start designing your strategies for moving forward, you should compare your benchmarks with goal metrics to identify where you have succeeded along with where you have fallen short.
-As an HR professional, I also like to examine current industry trends to see if my clients are on target and are addressing key issues.
+As HR professionals, we also like to examine current industry trends to see if our clients are on target and are addressing key issues.

 This past year, the HR spotlight has been on pay equity, diversity, and transparency.
 Between rebounding from pandemic disruptions, to the Great Resignation, to current employee demands, to the signs of a possible recession, the pressure from all stakeholders to create a diverse and equitable workplace remains high.
 In the news, we’ve seen workers taking a stand by sharing how much they make, attempting to form their own unions, and seeking employment with companies that have the same values and prioritize the employee experience, along with new laws on pay transparency from such large cities as NYC.
 These actions demonstrate that stakeholders are looking for more than just gestures; they want to see real progress.
 Companies need to take note and take action.